oracle/rwloadsim/docs/DATABASE.md

 ## Connection pools
-In addition to session pooling (often referred to as "stateless connection pool"), rwloadsim also supports connection pools that are implemnted using OCIConnectionPool.
+In addition to session pooling (often referred to as "stateless connection pool"), rwloadsim also supports connection pools that are implemented using OCIConnectionPool.
 A connection pool is in some ways similar to running shared server in the database, as the application side establishes a number of connections to server processes in the database.